adakitesystems/DropLauncher/README.md

 ## Known Issues

-* If StarCraft is installed to **C:\Program Files\StarCraft\** or any write-protected directory, you will need to start DropLauncher with administrative privileges.
+* If StarCraft is installed to **"C:\Program Files\StarCraft\"** or any write-protected directory, you will need to start DropLauncher with administrative privileges.
 * If you start the bot *before* hosting a game, you may get the following error message: `"Unable to initialize network provider."`